stephanlin/java-notes/README.md

 * Can do anything an interface can do, and more.
 * Subclasses only extend one abstract class.

+## Inheritance
+Interface inheritance allows subtype polymorphism.
+Implementation inheritance allows code reuse.

+### Polymorphism
+Subclasses of a class can define their own unique behaviors and yet share some of the same functionality of the parent class.

 ## Encapsulation
 ### Module
 A set of methods that work together as a whole to perform some task or set of related tasks.
-A module is said to be encapsulated if its implementation is completed hidden and it can be accessed only through a documented interface.
+A module is said to be encapsulated if its implementation is completely hidden and it can be accessed only through a documented interface.
+For example, an abstract data type, such as map, stack, is an encapsulated data structure.

+### ADTs and APIs
+The API of an ADT is the list of constructors and methods, including an informal description of the effect of each.